 The 8 Jungle Scout Power Features To Grow Your Amazon Business in 2020

-Jungle Scout is way more than just a product sourcing tool, now.
-With all these features, I opted to go all-in on the platform, and it has replaced several other tools I used to use regularly.
-Not only did this save me money, but it saved me sanity, too.
+Jungle Scout is way more than just a product sourcing tool now.
+I opted to go all-in on the platform with all these features, which has replaced several other tools I used regularly.
+Not only did this save me money, but it saved me sanity too.

-When I heard about all the new features coming to Jungle Scout a couple of months ago, I was stoked.
+I was stoked when I heard about all the new features coming to Jungle Scout a couple of months ago.
 Beyond stoked.
 Massively, intensely excited, one could say.
-As the new content drops came each week, I started feeling overwhelmed with all the action that was taking place.
-Instead, I stepped back, waited for everything to level off, and decided to dive in with all the information in front of me so I could sift through it at my own pace.
+However, as the new content drops came each week, I started feeling overwhelmed with all the action that was taking place.
+So instead, I stepped back, waited for everything to level off, and decided to dive in with all the information in front of me so I could sift through it at my own pace.

 With the advent of Jungle Scout’s Power Features, it’s high time we talk about what they are and how they can take your Amazon selling to new heights in 2020.